-3.1 Inspect pretensioning operations to verify the proper application of the bolting procedures and conformance with the DSA-approved documents and applicable reference standards.
+- 3.1 Inspect pretensioning operations to verify the proper application of the bolting procedures and conformance with the DSA-approved documents and applicable reference standards. - 3.2 Verify that faying surface requirements are met for all slip-critical joints. - 3.3 Observe and document the pre-installation verification (PIV) for each fastener assembly lot prior to the use of that assembly lot being installed in the work.
+PIV shall be performed at the start of work.
+For calibrated wrench pretensioning, PIV shall be performed daily for the calibration of installation wrenches.
+Verify and document that the bolt tension calibrator (e.g., Skidmore-Wilhelm) used for this testing is currently calibrated and in good working order.

-- 3.2 Verify that faying surface requirements are met for all slip-critical joints. - 3.3 Observe the pre-installation verification procedures for each fastener assembly lot prior to the start of work on each day.
-Verify that the bolt tension calibrator (e.g., Skidmore-Wilhelm) is currently calibrated. - 3.4 Additional requirements apply to the following pretensioning methods per CBC Table 1705A.2.1:
+3.4 Additional requirements apply to the following pretensioning methods per CBC Table 1705A.2.1:

-3.4.1 Turn-of-Nut Method:
+3.4.1 Turn-of-Nut Method